Family Violence Offenses: False Imprisonment

 The crime of false imprisonment, also known in Florida as criminal restraint or criminal confinement, occurs when one person forcibly or by threat, confines, abducts, imprisons, or restrains another without lawful authority and without the victim’s consent.
 The elements of false imprisonment are similar to those required for a conviction of kidnapping.
 The main difference between the two, however, is that the crime of kidnapping occurs when a victim is moved from one location to another while confined.

 Because it is so similar to kidnapping, the crime of false imprisonment is one of the lesser-known domestic violence offenses, but it can still have severe and lifelong consequences for victims and their family members.
-If you or someone you know has been the victim of family violence, contacting an attorney can help you better protect your rights, your safety, and your family.
+If you or someone you know has been the victim of family violence, contacting a West Palm Beach domestic violence lawyer can help you better protect your rights, your safety, and your family.

 Elements of False Imprisonment

 The crime of false imprisonment in Florida requires: